avg —

 Instructions

-Grate the cold butter on a coarse grater, gradually adding the flour so that the pieces of butter do not stick together.
-Rub the butter and flour into crumbs.
-This buttery crumb will be the basis of the shortcrust pastry.
+I grate the cold butter (straight from the refrigerator) on a coarse grater, gradually working in the sifted flour so that the pieces of butter do not stick together.
+I rub the butter and flour into a fine crumb with my hands.
+This buttery crumb becomes the basis of the shortcrust pastry – the finer it is, the more crumbly the pastry turns out.

-When the dough becomes homogeneous and elastic, roll it into a ball and place this ball in the refrigerator for 20-25 minutes.
+When the dough becomes smooth and elastic, I roll it into a ball, wrap it in cling film and place it in the refrigerator for 20–25 minutes.
+Chilling is essential – cold dough rolls out more easily and does not stick to the table.

-Gradually introduce the boiling sugar syrup into the egg whites in a thin stream, while continuously beating them vigorously.
-Beat for at least 12 minutes.
-During this time, the protein cream should become homogeneous, cool slightly and thicken.
-You can add another teaspoon of lemon juice to the finished cream.
+I pour the boiling sugar syrup into the whipped whites in a thin stream without stopping the mixer, whipping at high speed.
+I keep whipping for at least 12 minutes.
+During this time the meringue cream (Italian meringue) should become smooth, glossy and thick, and cool slightly to a warm state.
+If you like, I add another 1 teaspoon of lemon juice to the finished cream for a little tartness.

 Tips